victormc13/holbertonschool-shell/init_files_variables_and_expansions/README.md

 	One combination per line
 	The output should be alpha ordered, starting with `aa` Do not print `oo`

+# 13-print_float

+13-print_float: script that printfs a number with two decimal places, follwed by a new line.
+	The number will be stored in the environment variable `NUM`.
 	Your script file should contain maximum 64 characters